norobotdiving/manager-README/README.md

 I am **Held Accountable** (by my boss, our stakeholders, and the team as a whole) for the outcomes delivered by my team.
 Delivery is your core job -- helping you do your job will mean I'm doing mine.

 ## What I Value
-I am an annoyingly old-school Agilist, so in the spirit of the Agile Manifesto*:
+I am an annoyingly old-school Agilist, so in the spirit of the [Agile Manifesto](http://agilemanifesto.org):

 ### In my time in the software industry, I have come to value
 **The Truth** over **Perceptions**